-Additionally, please note that at the time this audit began (November, 2010), ITS was still dedicating a large amount of resources, reconnecting computers, computer labs and technology, back online.
-This was caused as a result of having no technicians in schools over the summer.
-Nevertheless, ITS and the TSTs continue to strive to be 100% free of issues.
-As the number of computers and technology continue to grow in our schools, ITS is developing more programmatic and automated strategies in order to address variances between virtual and authentic discrepancies.
-We realize that we cannot always count on physical inspections, in order to maintain compliance.
-Going forward, ITS has also requested to see and sign-off on the Field Audit worksheets, and both parties agreed, since some discrepancies have been identified.
+ITS and the NISTs strive to maintain technological environments that are one hundred percent secure.
+As the number of computers and technology continue to grow in our schools, ITS is developing more programmatic and automated strategies to address differences between apparent and real discrepancies.
+ITS realizes that physical inspections in order to maintain compliance are not always possible.
+To facilitate compliance, ITS has also requested to see and sign off on the Field Audit Worksheets, as agreed by both departments, since some discrepancies have been identified.

-Since the beginning of the school based "Field Audits", ITS has incorporated monthly meetings with all TSTs, where procedures and standards are reviewed.
-Said meetings are called our Operations Review and in order to keep all TSTs updated, several members of Management Audit were invited and during these meetings, audit and security procedures was discussed with all TSTs.
+Since the beginning of the school-based "Field Audits," ITS has incorporated monthly meetings with all NISTs, where procedures and standards are reviewed.
+As you know, since several members of Management and Compliance Audit were invited to a meeting and attended, these Operations Review Meetings keep all NISTs updated on technology standards and changes, including audit and security procedures.